 A SeaQuest Fish Spa session lets you experience the tickling sensation of natural exfoliation as you dip your feet into a tank of doctor fish that gently nibble away at your toes.
 You will create an unforgettable experience by connecting with amazing fish animals from all over the planet at SeaQuest.

-Since 1995, the Edward A. Kenley Centennial Amphitheater has featured some of the greatest music artists during the summer months including: Chicago, The Doobie Brothers, Foreigner, Styx, Olivia Newton John, The Beach Boys, REO Speedwagon, Toto, Herman’s Hermits, Night Ranger, Peter Cetera, David Archuleta and the Utah Symphony, just to name a few.
+Since 1995, the Edward A. Kenley Centennial Amphitheater has featured some of the greatest music artists during the summer months including: Air Supply, Beach Boys, Chicago, Doobie Brothers, Foreigner, Night Ranger, Olivia Newton John, Peter Cetera, REO Speedwagon, Styx, Three Dog Night, Toto, and the Utah Symphony.
 The outdoor Kenley Amphitheater, one of the many gems of Layton City, is located right in the heart of Layton Park and holds 1,800 people at capacity.